WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 crontab -e
 ```

 and select your favourite editor.
-After that on the end of file put this two lines (instead of pi put your username):
+After that at the end of file put these two lines (instead of pi put your username):

 ```bash
 0 */1 * * * /home/pi/logger.py & // <- Add new entries to history files every hour